Mass spectra in N=1 SQCD with additional colorless but flavored fields.II

-Therefore, the next question is as follows. - Is it possible at all to start from the direct ${\cal N}=1$ theory with the original "electric" quark fields $Q^i_a, {\ov Q}^{\,a}_j$ with $N_c$ colors, i.e. those in (8.1), and to adjust the parameters so that its Seiberg's dual variant with $\nd$ colors and dual quarks $q_i, {\ov q}^j$ will coincide at scales $\mu<\mx$ with the theory (8.5)\,?
-As we will show below, the answer is "nearly yes" (the meaning of "nearly" will become clear below).
+Therefore, the next question is as follows. - Is it possible at all to start from the direct ${\cal N}=1$ theory with the original direct (electric) quark fields $Q^i_a, {\ov Q}^{\,a}_j$ with $N_c$ colors, i.e. those in \eqref{(8.1)}, and to adjust the parameters so that its Seiberg's dual variant with $\nd$ colors and dual quarks $q_i, {\ov q}^j$ will coincide at scales $\mu<\mx$ with the theory \eqref{(8.1.5)}\,?
+As will be shown below, the answer is "nearly yes" (the meaning of "nearly" will become clear below).\\